 - platform creation with model-specific variants (i.e. chrome vents on a deluxe version)

-Company Management features included at launch
+Company Management features

 - Manage imports, exports of parts and supplies